-To facilitate effective delivery and create accountability, IO leverages a forecasting and resource planning process to manage its operations and ensure that future projects and works are appropriately planned and resourced.
+To facilitate effective delivery and create accountability, IO leverages a rolling quarterly forecasting and resource planning process to manage its operations and ensure that future projects and works are appropriately planned and resourced.
 This approach enables IO to efficiently allocate resources and adapt to changes in client demand.

-IO develops a budget for fiscal year 2023-24 and includes preliminary estimates for 2024-25 and 2025-26 as a reference point for medium-term planning.
+IO develops a budget for fiscal year 2022-23 and includes preliminary estimates for 2023-24 and 2024-25 as a reference point for medium-term planning.